-The aim of our work described in this paper was to formally model the core key management operations of PKCS#11 and analyse them to learn more about which configurations are secure and insecure.
-In particular, we were interested in controlling key attributes to prevent key separation attacks.
-Note that attributes can be set and subsequently unset, which gives rise to non-monotonic mutable state (i.e. loops) in the model.
-We make the usual 'Dolev-Yao' assumptions, [9], used for protocol analysis, i.e. we abstract bit strings to terms, and assume the attacker can decompose and recompose terms arbitrarily, with the restriction that he can only decrypt encrypted packets if he has the correct key.
-This means that Clulow's final two attacks (small exponent X.509 and parallel key search) are out of scope for our model.
+All of these approaches (and our work) follow the 'Dolev-Yao' assumptions used for protocol analysis, [9], i.e. bit strings are abstracted to terms, and it is assumed that the attacker can decompose and recompose terms arbitrarily, with the restriction that he can only decrypt encrypted packets if he has the correct key.
+This means that for example Clulow's final two attacks (small exponent X.509 and parallel key search) are out of scope for these models.